KC3ARC

 An amateur radio operator is an individual who typically uses equipment at an amateur radio station to engage in two-way personal communications with other similar individuals, on radio frequencies assigned to the amateur radio service by the Federal Communications Commission (FCC) in the United States and the International Telecommunication Union worldwide

-K-Ind indices from observatories around the globe.
+K-Index – indices from observatories around the globe updated every three hours.

 0 and 1 represent quiet magnetic conditions equal good HF band conditions, subject to a sufficient level of solar flux.